John Badlay: Later life

 Badlay relocated to Liverpool, where he found the local ILP more amenable to his directorship, and he served on Liverpool City Council from 1919 to 1922.
 He also acted as treasurer of the Association of Collecting Friendly Societies.
 At the 1922 United Kingdom general election, he stood in Leeds North East, taking another third place, this time with 24.4% of the vote.
 He retired in 1931, and returned to Leeds, where he was re-elected to the council, becoming an alderman again in 1933.
-In 1937, he was elected as Lord Mayor of Leeds.
+In 1937 he was elected as Lord Mayor of Leeds.

 In 1940, a Communist Party of Great Britain (CPGB) event in opposition to World War II was organised at Leeds Town Hall.
 Badlay argued against the ban and, in response, he was expelled from the Labour Party.
 He remained on the council as an independent, although Graham Stevenson argues that he probably joined the CPGB.

-He died in 1944, still in office.
+On 14 April 1944, John Badlay died in Leeds.
+He was 83.